Take a look around the RHS Flower Show Malvern 2019, including the Show Gardens, Green Living Spaces and Floral Marquee.

 This garden was designed for a professional Russian couple who are working in Europe and miss their homeland.
 It blends elements of Loft, Scandinavian and Rustic design.

-Small trees and herbs make up much of the planting, including an espaliered apple tree.
-And bright orange geums and other vivid flowers provide an extra pop of colour against the predominantly grey hard landscaping.
+Small trees and herbs make up much of the planting, while bright orange geums and other vivid flowers provide an extra pop of colour against the predominantly grey hard landscaping.

 The RHS judges gave this design a Silver medal.

 This space was designed with a young professional couple in mind.
 They are living in their first home with a small outdoor space, and want to be able to relax outside.

 But their busy lifestyle means that they need a low maintenance garden.

 To make the most of the space available, elements of the design flow from the indoor space to the garden outside.
 This includes the potted plants, cushions and rugs as well as the flooring.

 And the walls are rendered and painted white to give a spacious feel, enhancing the Mediterranean style of this design.